srobo/website/_events/sr2025/virtual-competition.md

 There will be four appearances per team in the Virtual League, with each Virtual League match being worth half a Main League match.
 Only teams who submit code before the deadline will have appearances in the Virtual League.

-After the livestream, teams will receive recordings of the matches their robot competed in and copies of their robot's logs.
+After the livestream, teams will receive copies of their robot's logs from the matches their robot competed in.

 ## Livestream